ForestAdmin/documentation/how-tos/maintain/migrate-to-the-new-development-workflow.md

 Once you're happy with how you've flagged each environment, be sure to check the **Effect of migration** column which should match your expectations.

 Then click on "Migrate now" and... tada: the migration is asynchronous but should be quite fast.
-Take a minute to acknoledge the few tips on the left panel.
+Take a minute to acknowledge the few tips on the left panel.

 ![](<../../.gitbook/assets/image (431).png>)